danhelyer/BBC-Game-of-Life-Technical-Test/README.md

 ## Assumptions
 In completing this task I made the following assumptions:
 1. An infinite grid is not possible, instead users may define grid dimensions
-2. Rather than beginning with a predefined seeded grid, random grid generations are acceptable
+2. Rather than beginning with a predefined seeded grid, random grid generations are preferred

 ## Conway's Conditions for Life
 ### Scenario 0: No Interations